thanbimp/thanbimp/readme.md

 Hello there! :wave:

-My name is Athanasios (Thanasis) and I am a 4th year computer science student at Harokopio University of Athens!
+My name is Athanasios (Thanasis) and I am a computer science graduate from Harokopio University of Athens!

 In my profile you can take a look at some assignements i have submimted for classes(mostly), as well as some personal projects of mine.